Let's start with a quick exercise.

 For example, the middle-grade novel Stand Up, Yumi Chung! by Jessica Kim may serve as a mirror for Korean-American girls who—like the novel’s main character, Yumi Chung—are navigating their family's Korean culture and the mainstream (White) culture.
 For readers who are not Korean American, this title can serve as a window because it gives them the chance to experience the world with a character whose life is very different from their own.
 Through story and imagination, readers learn about Yumi Chung’s culture, language, and unique experiences.

-This is a serious problem not only for children who are Black, Indigenous, and people of color (BIPOC), but also for White children, too.
+This is a serious problem not only for children who are Black, Indigenous, and/or Asian, but also for White children, too.
 Children who do not see themselves reflected in the books they read or see negative depictions of their social and personal identities, may feel invisible or devalued.
 At the same time, White children who live in mostly homogeneous communities may not be exposed to the equally valuable cultures and experiences of other children.
 These White children, then, may have a distorted view of the world around them.

 But educators, families, libraries—and yes, even reading program creators—can help fix the problem.